 Rediscovering a forgotten game from your childhood and finding out it’s as amazing as you remembered it to be feels fantastic.
 My most recent reunion was with Little Fighter 2, a freeware beat ’em up game by independent developer/software engineer Marti Wong.

 Little Fighter 2 is a 2.5D game in which up to 8 combatants can pick from a roster of shounen-inspired characters and either cooperate through a series of linear stages or battle each other.
 The appeal of the game lies in its easy-to-learn controls that mean even inexperienced players will quickly get the hang of throwing around powerful special attacks.
 The chaotic nature of the battles are also certainly a selling point; Magic and items are thrown around with reckless abandon, and in some modes players amass a horde of NPC goons to back them up.
 It’s easy to lose track of your character in all that madness, but it’s a lot of fun to partake in.

 Marti Wong has kept the game free-to-play and compatible to this very day, which I admire a lot.
 Despite having other work, he’s continued to show his passion for a small game he threw together decades ago, for the sole benefit of the few nostalgic nerds like myself who still remember it.
-That does it make it sad that Mr. Wong has been plagued with setbacks of late.
+That does it make it tragic that Mr. Wong has been plagued with so many setbacks of late.
 An attempted revival for mobile platforms was widely pirated and eventually written off as unsalvageable.
 Little Fighter Online similarly declined in popularity after initial success and eventually shut down entirely.